 Is there work to be done?
 Clearly.
 We need a long term vision with 5 and 10 year plans that can be used to help engage people.
 Will we get there?
 I am confident the new library leadership will get us there but it will take some time.

-PUBLIC HEARING / RESOLUTION / MOTION: Surplus and Disposal of City Owned Property – The Council will consider an offer by the Alpine School District to purchase 4.9 acres of property located between Knight Avenue and Lone Peak High School.
+PUBLIC HEARING / RESOLUTION / MOTION: Surplus and Disposal of City Owned Property – The Council will consider an offer by the Alpine School District to purchase 4.19 acres of property located between Knight Avenue and Lone Peak High School.
 The Alpine School District has offered $300,000 to purchase land owned by the city between the seminary building at LPHS and Knight Avenue as well as a narrow strip of land between Knight Ave and the baseball and football fields.
 ASD will use this land to create parking for the HS.
 Residents will also be able to use the parking when using the soccer fields north of the seminary building and the bike park west of Knight Ave.
-No one spoke at the public hearing (although one person applauded).
+Scott Smith asked about the price and if more than 1 appraisal had been done and one person applauded during the public hearing.
 There was little discussion and the motion was unanimously approved with a condition that the sales contract include language that would ensure that land remain a parking lot and not be used for buildings.
 Click here for additional background info.

 MAYOR, CITY COUNCIL & STAFF COMMUNICATION ITEMS